redhat-partner-solutions/crucible/README.md

 # Crucible: OpenShift 4 Management Cluster Seed Playbooks

-❗ NOTICE OF UPCOMING DEPRECATION - EFFECTIVE APRIL 5th
+## ❗ PROJECT SUNSET EFFECTIVE APRIL 5th ❗
-❗ Crucible's roles have been migrated to [_Red Hat CI OCP Ansible collection_](https://galaxy.ansible.com/ui/repo/published/redhatci/ocp/).
-❗ All of Crucible's playbooks will remain in this repo but the roles will be removed.

-> ❗ _Red Hat does not provide commercial support for the content of this repo.
+##### ❗ _Red Hat does not provide commercial support for the content of this repo.
-Any assistance is purely on a best-effort basis, as resource permits._

 ```bash
 #############################################################################